 There’s no extra cost to you.

-Contact us to discuss other options if you don’t want us to do this.
+Call the Child support enquiry line to discuss other options if you don’t want us to do this.

 Pay safely online 24/7 through Australian Government EasyPay.
 You can use your credit or debit card.